SimonMoynihan33/Level-Lounge/TESTING.md

 - Issue: Cannot get Logout/Login list item to align centrally when the nav collapses on mobile devices.
 Only solutions I could think of with css aligned everything to the left, or would leave 'Home' and 'Profile' horizontal on one line, and 'Login' right aligned on the next line.
 - Cause: Failure overriding Bootstrap styling successfully.
 - Fix: The only fix I could think of was removing the `ms-auto` Bootstrap class depending on screen sizes.
 I achieved this through JavaScript.

+### Bug 18
+- Issue: Created UserProfile model and view after creating users.
+- Cause: Implemented Profile feature last, after populating site for testing.
+- Fix: Use python shell commands to loop through and create user profiles for each user without one.
+----------------------- Image